AltusJVR/parcel-starter/README.md

 ##### To use this package:
 1. Fork from [Github](https://github.com/AltusJVR/parcel-starter).
 2. Clone onto your local machine.
+3. If using as astarter for new projects, remeber to remove the git remote, using `git remote remove [git-remote-name]`.
 ### How to use
 - `npm run dev` - starts a dev server on http://localhost:8080/ and watches for file changes.
 - All changes should happen in the `src/` folder.
 Changes in dist or temp will be **overwritten**!